 Visa and COVID Policy

 Australia opened its borders to international tourists on February 21, 2022.
-A visitor must be fully vaccinated (prepare your vaccination certificate/card), complete a digital passenger declaration pass 72 hours before your flight, and a negative result of the COVID-19 test taken 24 hours before your flight.
+A visitor must be fully vaccinated (prepare your vaccination certificate/card), complete a digital passenger declaration pass 72 hours before your flight, and have a negative result of the COVID-19 test taken 24 hours before your flight.
 Read more information.

 Other basic travel tips

-MUST-SEE PLACES IN AUSTRALIA (pinned map)
+PINNED MAP OF MUST-SEE PLACES IN AUSTRALIA

 3 WEEKS IN AUSTRALIA EAST COAST